jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-10-07-single-process-microservices-architecture-by-scott-wlaschin.md

 <!-- October 6, 2020 5:43 PM Philippine Time -->

 {: .message .small }
-**NOTE:** the purpose of this post is just to force my brain to remember something I consider very important, so that I can [easily search for it when I need it in the future](https://www.hanselman.com/blog/TheVBEquivalentToCTypeofKeyword.aspx).
+**NOTE:** The purpose of this post is just to force my brain to remember something I consider very important.
+Another purpose is so that I can [easily search for it when I need it in the future](https://www.hanselman.com/blog/TheVBEquivalentToCTypeofKeyword.aspx).

 -----